 Part 1: Personal Security

-- How to protect your information security assets on a personal level
+- How to protect and secure your assets on a personal level

-- How to keep critical information safe and secure on an employee level
+- How to keep critical information secure on an employee level

 Level: Common Sense